Signal model and event reconstruction for the radio detection of inclined air showers: Model for the radio-emission footprints

 \subsection{Geometrical early-late effects}

-For non-vertical showers, observers at the ground which are below the shower axis will measure the radio emission at an ``earlier'' stage of the shower development than observers above the shower axis.
-Given that for inclined air showers at ground level, the total radiation energy has already been released, the radio emission at an earlier stage, i.e., at a shorter distance to the emission region, will have a higher intensity and consequently, an early observer will measure a stronger signal (cf.\ Fig.~\ref{fig:ldf:early-late-diagram}) than a late observer.
-Additionally, an early and late observer with equal axis distance will not have the same off-axis or viewing angle, i.e., not the same angle between the line-of-sight from a point-like emission source (assumed to be at \Xmax) to the observer and the shower axis.
-Both effects will introduce an asymmetry in the lateral distribution of the emission as a function of the axis distance.
-To correct for these effects and eliminate the asymmetry, we, on the one hand, project the observer positions (their axis distances) appropriately onto the plane perpendicular to the shower axis intersecting with the core, i.e., the shower plane, and on the other hand, correct for the spherical propagation between early and late observers by scaling their signals to the positions in the shower plane.
-Thereby we assume the radio emission to expand spherically from a point-like source at the shower maximum (\Xmax) with the distance \dmax to the shower plane, hence the electric field amplitudes scale with the inverse of the travel distance $d_\mathrm{max}^{-1}$ (and consequently, $f \sim d_\mathrm{max}^{-2}$).
-With this ansatz, the necessary corrections for an observer at the position $\vec{x}_i$ can be derived \cite{Huege:2018kvt}.
-With the correction factor
+A description of the early-late effects has already been given in the Sec.~\ref{sec:ldf:emission} and is depicted in Fig.~\ref{fig:ldf:early-late-diagram}.
+To correct for these effects and eliminate the asymmetry, we ``project'' the observer positions onto the shower plane perpendicular to the shower axis intersecting with the core and thereby correct their axis distances and energy fluences.
+This correction assumes the radio emission to expand spherically from a point-like source at the shower maximum with the distance \dmax to the shower plane, hence the electric field amplitudes scale with the inverse of $d_\mathrm{max}$ and thus $f \sim d_\mathrm{max}^{-2}$.
+With this ansatz, the necessary corrections for an observer at the position $\vec{x}_i$ can be formulated with the correction factor